-The Responsible Pharmacist may increase the quantity of NRT where appropriate for the client, considering any clinical risk or potential for waste by supplying too much.
-As a general rule, four weeks' supply at a time should be the maximum - though some clients may have exceptional circumstances which would justify a longer duration of supply.
+The Responsible Pharmacist may increase the quantity of NRT where appropriate for the patient, considering any clinical risk or potential for waste by supplying too much.
+As a general rule, four weeks' supply at a time should be the maximum - though some patients may have exceptional circumstances which would justify a longer duration of supply (e.g. - overseas or offshore workers)

-Q 6: What options are there when a client is allergic to NHS recommended patches?
+Q 6: What options are there when a patient is allergic to NHS recommended patches?